joepetrillo/eleventy-personal-site/src/blog/mac-setup.md

 **General**

 - Uncheck all items to show on desktop
-- Set “New Finder windows show” to home folder
+- Set “New Finder windows show” to the home folder
 - Enable show all filename extensions
 - Set all folders to use the list viewing mode

 **Sidebar**

 - Uncheck everything except:
 - Applications, Desktop, Documents, Downloads, Home Folder, iCloud Drive
-- Create a “Projects” folder and add to sidebar
+- Create a “Projects” folder and add it to the sidebar

 ![My Finder setup](https://i.imgur.com/VGNCSeN.png)

 ## Install Tools + Apps

-Start this process by installing homebrew
+Start this process by installing homebrew.

 Install [iTerm2](https://iterm2.com) -
 `brew install --cask iterm2`